sghmk12/alpaca-challenge/README.md

   - Reason: for the sake of time
 - User does not edit session details and instead creates and deletes them
   - Reason: for the sake of time
+- No tests for now
+  - Reason: for the sake of time

 ## Assumptions